Book A Call With Wendy

 There’s even a whole industry – known as AGILE product development – that is dedicated to the reality of the iterative process.
 What can we learn from AGILE that helps us in our practices?

-Core to the iterative process is failing fast – learning what doesn’t work is arguably as important, if not more important, than learning what does work.
 As Landon Ray says, there is no one person, no coach or guru, out there now that can tell you that the product you’re working on is going to be successful or not.
-When you are learning about creating your own products and leveraged services, you must learn about what doesn’t work and that’s where the power of working alongside a small group of people you trust comes into its own.
+When you are learning about creating your own products and leveraged services, we must learn about what doesn’t work and that’s where the power of working alongside a small group of people you trust comes into its own.

 When you work with a single coach, you get one perspective, one set of experiences to learn from.